-The role of a PRRC under the MDR
+The role of a PRRC under the EU MDR & IVDR

 Key takeaways:

-• MDR and IVDR introduce the new role of the Person Responsible for Regulatory Compliance (PRRC).
+• EU MDR and IVDR introduce the role of the Person Responsible for Regulatory Compliance (PRRC).

 • PRRCs have to demonstrate adequate qualifications for this role.

-• In some cases, it is possible to outsource the PRRC role to an outside expert.
+• For micro- and small companies, it is possible to outsource the PRRC role to an outside expert.

 • There are some uncertainties regarding personal liability and the enforcement of the role.